#business#growth#mindset

-The actual change happens when you cease to merely run your business and start creating one that will be able to run on its own.
-This is where the self-sustaining business comes in, a business that operates on systems, empowered teams, and a structured process instead of always having the founder’s input.
+This is where the self-sustaining business comes in, a business that operates on systems, empowered teams, and a structured process instead of always having the founder's input.
+Learning how to fix founder dependency is essential to unlocking this transition.
+Read on for a detailed analysis!

 Why Is Founder Dependency a Hidden Risk to Business Growth?